ogajduse/dosgen/README.md

-# How to install dosgen on Fedora
+# How to install DoSgen on Fedora

-## Install packages required by dosgen
+## Install packages required by DoSgen
 ```shell
 dnf -y install flex bison libnl3-devel libssh-devel
 ```